How the presidential candidates plan to address sexual harassment

 Donald Trump

 Despite facing more than 20 sexual misconduct allegations, President Trump has offered little more than a blanket denial.
-His re-election campaign, however, does reportedly have a hotline for staffers to disclose allegations of inappropriate behavior and “best-in-class” sexual harassment policies.
+His reelection campaign, however, does reportedly have a hotline for staffers to disclose allegations of inappropriate behavior and “best-in-class” sexual harassment policies.
 For a recent series with Fortune and Time’s Up, a White House spokesperson declined to comment on questions about sexual harassment and pregnancy discrimination.